A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Diophantine schemes

 \subsection{Inhomogeneous approximation}

 Next we introduce an inhomogeneous analogue of the Diophantine condition.
-We recall that, given an irrational \(\alpha \in \R\) and \(y \in \R\), we say that \(\alpha\) is {\bf inhomogeneously badly approximable with respect to} \(y\), and write \(\alpha \in \Bad(y)\), if there exists some \(c > 0\) so that
+We recall (see, for instance, \cite{Kle99}) that, given an irrational \(\alpha \in \R\) and \(y \in \R\), we say that \(\alpha\) is {\bf inhomogeneously badly approximable with respect to} \(y\), and write \(\alpha \in \Bad(y)\), if there exists some \(c > 0\) so that

 for all non-zero \(q \in \Z\) with \(q\alpha - y \notin \Z\); note that, since \(\alpha\) is irrational, there can be at most one value of \(q\) with \(q \alpha - y \in \Z\), in which case \(y \in \alpha \Z + \Z\) and the situation reduces to whether or not \(\alpha \in \Bad\).
 Again, we may introduce higher dimensional versions of this but, for our purposes, we want a form free of any reference lattice: